gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 We want to share these patterns with the broader community, so that if you're interested in helping us triage, you're able to do so more effectively!

-In this document we’ll answer common questions, list guidelines and illustrate a decision tree.
+In this document we'll answer common questions, list guidelines and illustrate a decision tree.

 ## First touch maintenance